Autumn, even numbered years. The course is taught when enough students enrol.

 The course covers wind-generated waves, linear and non-linear theory of gravity waves in shallow and deep water, theories of how waves are generated by the wind and observation methods of waves and the treatment of wave data.
 Statistical tools in the interpretation of wave data and models of wave forecasting will also be discussed.
 Compulsory exercises and seminars are parts of the course.

-- explain how the surface waves propagate and disperse in deep and shallow waters
+- knows how the surface waves propagate and disperse in deep and shallow waters

-- apply statistical methods to handle wave observations.
+- is able to apply statistical methods to handle wave observations

-- describe various wave prediction methods, numerical and manual.
+- can describe various wave prediction methods, numerical and manual

 Required Previous Knowledge